 There are different methods you can use to create user generated content for your site.

-Here are just some of the main methods:
+Here are just some of these:

 The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content socially.
 This helps to create user-generated content …

-You can enhance the WordPress native commenting feature using commenting plugins that integrate comments with social media, helping to share and spread UGC around.
+You can enhance the WordPress native commenting feature using plugins that integrate comments with social media, helping to share and spread UGC around.

 (CommentLuv – Commenting Plugin For WordPress)